 Here are 3 top ways to fight winter fatigue and add a spring to your step this chilly season.

-You need to increase your minerals, vitamins and Omega 3 & 6 intake in winter.
+You need to increase your minerals, vitamins and Omega 3 & 6 intakes in winter.
 Mineral deficiencies are the number one reason for muscle weakness, irritability, fatigue, sugar cravings, skin and nail dryness and muscle cramps.
-Include a good multi-vitamin to your diet, and make sure you get enough of vitamin D.
+Include a good multivitamin to your diet, and make sure you get enough of Vitamin D, it’s crucial!
+Also Read: Fatigue meeting Smoothie Recipe

-A healthier diet is one of the best ways to beat winter blues.
+A healthier diet is one of the best ways to beat the winter blues.
 Yes, you have increased sugar cravings, but eating all that chocolate and candy will only make you feel worse in the long run.
 Instead, focus on eating more seasonal fruits and vegetables, especially those leafy greens.
-They will not just keep you full for longer with their high fiber content; they also provide the wholesome goodness of natural minerals and vitamins to your body.
+They will not just keep you full for longer with their high fibre content; they also provide the wholesome goodness of natural minerals and vitamins to your body.
+Also Read: Dealing With Winter Headaches and Migraines

 Add a good source of lean protein to every meal and choose complex carbohydrates over simple carbs.
 Whatever you do, cut down on sugar, as it only worsens seasonal depression and leaves you feeling more fatigued.